 Wouldn’t it be great if we could always know how people think and act to the cues and stimuli we present?
-Then we would be able to properly create websites and offers that would have 100% conversion rates.
+Then we would be able to properly create websites and offers that would have 100 percent conversion rates.
 How wonderful would that be?

 Knowing how crucial A/B testing is for increasing leads, it’s important that you begin experimenting as soon as possible.
-However, many of you may be hesitant to start due to a lack of understanding about A/B testing.
-There is no need for you to feel this way.
+Here are just a few of the most frequently asked questions about A/B testing to help get you started:

 1. Why do A/B testing?

 Marketing is always changing and the best way to learn what works and doesn’t work is through trial and error.
 But you don’t want to rely on just guesswork and this is where A/B testing comes in play.
-Remember, your target audience is a collection of diverse and real individuals; they will not always act in the way we expect.
+Remember: Your target audience is a collection of diverse and real individuals; they will not always act in the way we expect.

 2. What should you test?

-When choosing which element to test, you want to consider that which will affect conversion the most.
-Call to action buttons and copy is typically the first variable to be tested, but you can experiment with headers, email subject lines, images, etc.
+Landing pages are great for A/B testing because they are somewhat secluded and shouldn't affect the rest of your site pages.
+Additionally, when deciding on which variable to test, consider which would affect conversion the most.
+For example, CTA buttons and copy are typically the first variable to be tested, but you can experiment with headers, email subject lines, images, and so on.

-First of all, you must make sure you have a clear goal for the test—when you have no clear winner, then your test is inconclusive and you should allow the test to continue.
+First of all, you must make sure you have a clear goal for the test; when you have no clear winner, then your test is inconclusive, and you should allow the test to continue.
 Nonetheless, there are certain factors that you should consider when determining whether to end the test and declare a winner.

-The first number to consider is the statistical significance.
-This number should be 95% or higher.
-If you have a statistical significance of 99%, this means that there is a 1% probability that the data is wrong.
-In essence, this is saying that it is very unlikely that the results are due to chance but are caused by the specific change you introduced.
+The first number to consider is the statistical significance, which should be 95 percent or higher.
+If you have a statistical significance of 99 percent, this means that there is a 1 percent probability that the data is wrong.
+In essence, this is saying that it is very unlikely that the results are because of chance but are caused by the specific change that you introduced.

-For example, if you have a standard deviation of 1% and a conversion rate of 5.5% for page variation A, your conversion range is 4.5% to 6.5%.
-Now if your page variation B has a standard deviation of 2% and a conversion rate of 7%, your conversion range of this page is 5% to 9%.
+For example, if you have a standard deviation of 1 percent and a conversion rate of 5.5 percent for page variation A, your conversion range is 4.5 percent to 6.5 percent.
+If page variation B has a standard deviation of 2 percent and a conversion rate of 7 percent, your conversion range of this page is 5 percent to 9 percent.
 As you can see, there is overlap in the conversion ranges of the two pages.
 When this happens, you want to allow your test to continue until you have a clear distinction between the two conversion ranges, and thus determine a clear winner.

-4. How often should you be testing?
+4. How often should we run A/B tests?

-Now this is a question that doesn’t have a numerical answer because this depends on whether or not you have a good reason for testing.
+Now this is a question that doesn’t have a numerical answer because this depends on whether you have a good reason for testing.
 Every test you do must have a clear goal in mind.